magnusgbjerke/tcs-backend/README.md

 ## Introduction
 <!--- Short description --->
 The Clothing Store is an online clothing store created as a part of a school project.
-It is scheduled to be completed by Spring 2025.
 This is the backend component.

 ## Technologies